twomeaningsof/sofi-react-2/README.md

 * upper navbar should contain two links - to a list of players and to a list of teams
   * your application should contain routing to accomodate this
 * your application should fetch 2000 players/teams
-* left navbar should now be a pagination component, used to navigate the whole list of players/teams, 20 per page
+* left navbar should now be a pagination component, used to navigate the whole list of players/teams, 20 per page for players, 10 per page for teams
  * you should split the whole list into pages locally
 * clicking on "details" button should show a modal window with a bigger version of the card that will fit all the details that may be cut off in small-format cards
 * Ramda must be utilized wherever possible
 * components should be reusable where possible
 * try to look for an optimal solution to problems that arise, especially regarding your bundler configuration
+* player list should be sorted by player name and surname
+* team list should be sorted by team name

 </details>